2 CARLTON STREET, EAST MEZZANINE,

 TORONTO, ON, CANADA M5B 1J3

-The responsibilities of the Translation Coordinator may include:
+The responsibilities of the Bilingual Subject Editor, Communities include:

-Please submit your resume and cover letter in a single PDF or Microsoft Word document with your full name and the position as the file name.
+Please submit your resume, cover letter and three relevant work samples in a single PDF or Microsoft Word document with your full name and the position as the file name.

 Applications will be reviewed on an ongoing basis.
 Interviews may be arranged before the deadline.
-Interested candidates should submit their application no later than February 24, 2020 5:00 PM EST to firstname.lastname@example.org.
-Please refer to this posting in the subject line.
-Successful candidates will be contacted directly.
+Interested candidates should submit their application to firstname.lastname@example.org no later than August 16, 2020 at 11:59 PM EST. Successful candidates will be contacted directly.
 Phone calls or solicitations from agencies and candidates will not be accepted.

-Historica Canada is committed to creating a diverse environment and is proud to be an equal opportunity employer.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, gender, gender identity or expression, sexual orientation, national origin, disability, age, or veteran status.
+Historica Canada is committed to creating a diverse environment in our workplace in order to foster innovation and creativity.
+As such we are proud to be an equal opportunity employer.
+We are passionate about what it means to be Canadian and strive to foster a workplace and community support and programs that respect and appreciate individual differences.
+In order to ensure we have a wide representation of experience, all qualified applicants will receive consideration for employment without regard to race, color, religion, gender, gender identity or expression, sexual orientation, national origin, disability, age, or veteran status.
+We are actively committed to increasing our reach and recruitment approach to find and uncover diversity in talent and experience.

 Historica Canada welcomes and encourages applications from people with disabilities.
 Accommodations are available on request for candidates taking part in all aspects of the selection process.